Niceboy0829/Botkit/docs/readme-slack.md

 4. Select the specific events you would like to subscribe to with your bot.
 Slack only sends your webhook the events you subscribe to.
 Read more about Event Types [here](https://api.slack.com/events)
 5. When running your bot, you must configure the slack app, setup webhook endpoints, and oauth endpoints.

+Note:  If you are not also establishing an RTM connection, you will need to manually run the `controller.startTicking()` method for conversations to work properly.

 ```javascript
 var controller = Botkit.slackbot({
     debug: false,